 Career Paths

-Literary Studies majors go on to pursue graduate study and work for publishing companies, magazines, websites, and libraries.
-They pursue careers in nonprofit institutions, government agencies, educational institutions, advertising, marketing, consulting,
+Literary Studies majors go on to work for publishing companies, magazines, websites, and libraries.
+They pursue careers in writing, nonprofit organizations, journalism, bookselling, educational institutions, and advanced studies in English, comparative literature, and creative writing.

-If you are planning to go on to graduate study, consider applying to the Bachelor's-Master's program, which enables you to earn graduate credits that will apply to both your Lang degree and a master's degree at The New School.
+Consult our 4-Year Lang Career Pathways Map (PDF) for helpful steps and resources to link your academic journey to your future plans.
+If you are planning to go on to graduate study, consider applying to the Bachelor's-Master's program, which enables you to earn graduate credits that will apply to both your Lang degree and a master's degree in Creative Publishing and Critical Journalism or in Liberal Studies at The New School for Social Research.